Zimbra/spamhaus-hbl-milter/README.md

 To be able to use Spamhaus HBL you need to register for a [DQS account](https://www.spamhaus.com/product/data-query-service/) and get a commercial subscription.
 Spamhaus has a [special offer for Zimbra](#) users.

 ## How does the Milter work
 Whenever an email passes through Postfix, the Milter will query the Spamhaus HBL using DNS.
-It will do lookups for the email address in the From and Sender header AND the SMTP session Envelope From.
+It will do lookups for the email address in the From and Sender header.
 In case an email address is listen in HBL the X-Spam-Flag header will be added and set to YES.

 ## Installing the Milter
 Run as root: